cletusigbe/jadoo-travel/README.md

 #Jadoo Travel
-Jadoo travel is developed in using HTML and CSS from a Figma designed.
+Jadoo travel is developed using HTML and CSS from a Figma designed.